fiatconnect/specification/fiatconnect-api.md

   - The amount of fiat currency to transfer in.
 * `fiatAccountId`: {`string`} [REQUIRED]
   - The fiat account ID to use for the transfer.
+* `destinationAddress`: {`string`}
+  - An optional address to receive the transfer, in place of account associated with fiatAccountId

 ##### 3.3.4.1.2.
 Responses